-Check out the free workshops and open discussion forums happening this summer!
-We also offer custom garden tours and workshops at no cost to local schools and community groups.
+Cheryl also leads free workshops and open discussion forums during the summer months, as well as providing custom garden tours and workshops at no cost to local schools and community groups.
 Please get in touch if you’d like more information or sign up for a class or workshop.

 Babs Easley, a community garden participant has this to say: “I have learned so much from Cheryl working at the garden.
 I feel so at home at Shakori.”